 Advancing COVID-19 Care with ECMOCARD Observational Study

-With one of the largest ECMO programs in the Midwest, the Froedtert & MCW health network is one of 200 health centers worldwide — and the only in Wisconsin — that is participating in the Extracorporeal Membrane Oxygenation for 2019 Novel Coronavirus Acute Respiratory Disease (ECMOCARD) observational study to advance COVID-19 treatment.
+With one of the largest ECMO programs in the Midwest, the Froedtert & MCW health network is one of 239 health centers on six continents — and the only in Wisconsin — that is participating in the Extracorporeal Membrane Oxygenation for 2019 Novel Coronavirus Acute Respiratory Disease (ECMOCARD) observational study to advance COVID-19 treatment.
 Each participant is sending data and information to the University of Oxford in England on how their health center is using ECMO for COVID-19 patients.
 At Oxford, artificial intelligence and neural networking will be analyzing the data and information in hopes to find exactly what type of ECMO treatment or combination of ECMO treatments are best for COVID-19 patients.

 “This is one of the largest multicenter, multinational observational studies that’s ever been done,” Dr. Durham said.
 “Many of the hospitals have different ways of treating these patients.
 The data on how they’re treating them and what their outcomes have been from a pulmonary, cardiac and neurologic standpoint will help shape the way care is delivered in the future from an ECMO standpoint.”

 Although ECMO has already shown to be a promising way to save lives, Dr. Durham urges medical professionals to get patients to ECMO teams earlier, as this could save even more.
 Getting certain patients on ECMO sooner rather than later can avoid organ failure that physicians are seeing with COVID-19.